lierluis/667-web-server/README.md

 ```

 ##### Known issues:
-* Doesn't work well with Chromium browser on Ubuntu (use Mozilla Firefox instead)
+* Doesn't work well with Chromium browser on Ubuntu (use Mozilla Firefox instead).